maplebird/url_lookup/README.md

 You should now be able to hit the API (see [Using URL Lookup](#using-url_lookup) for instructions)

-Make sure to cleanup at the end by running `./cleanup.sh`.
+Cleanup at the end by running `./cleanup.sh`.
 This will delete any build artifacts and test database container.

 ## Database setup if not using Docker script.

-Follow the steps below to configure database required for url_lookup if not using test Docker database
+Follow the steps below to configure database required for url_lookup if not using automatically created test Docker database or running a remote DB instance.

 * Make sure MySQL is started on the db host (tested with 5.7 and 8.0, however previous versions should work fine).
 * Run all `.sql` scripts in `src/migrations` against the database in question